 One cup of organic buckwheat flour gives you about a quarter of the recommended daily amount of zinc and iron.
-Both these elements are hard to get from food alone, especially for vegans and vegetarians.
+These elements are hard to get from food alone, especially vegans and vegetarians.

-This grain is also favored by athletes, bodybuilders, and everyone else who wants to have control of their weight and muscle mass.
+This grain is also favored by athletes, bodybuilders, and everyone who wants control of their weight and muscle mass.
 It’s rich in protein and dietary fiber but has fewer calories than most other grains.